Ventriculitis

 Following administration of contrast, thin uniform enhancement of the ependymal lining of the ventricles may be seen.

-MRI demonstrates the same features as CT, with layering debris in the occipital horns frequently seen.
-There is often an intensely restricted diffusion of these intraventricular debris, as seen in the center of a brain abscess.
+There is often intense restricted diffusion of intraventricular debris, as seen in the center of a brain abscess.
+Additionally, the periventricular region may also demonstrate restricted diffusion on DWI and ADC.

 MRI is also more sensitive to the often subtle periventricular abnormal signal (high T2) and thin contrast enhancement.